gem5/gem5/README.md

 [IBM](https://doi.org/10.1109/ISCA45697.2020.00014),
 [AMD](https://www.amd.com/en/support/tech-docs/software-optimization-guide-for-the-amd-zen4-microarchitecture), and [ARM](https://doi.org/10.1109/MM.2020.2972222).

-This implementation is based on industrial [report](https://ieeexplore.ieee.org/document/9408197) and aims to establish a state-of-the-art front-end design comparable to modern servers in gem5.
+This implementation is based on an industrial [report](https://ieeexplore.ieee.org/document/9408197) and aims to establish a state-of-the-art front-end design comparable to modern servers in gem5.

 ## How to use